danielmapar/AWSCloudPractitionerEssentials/README.md

     * Replicated in the same Availability Zone

     * Backup using snapshots
-        * Share snapshots or even copy snapshots to a different aws region (Virginia to Tokyo)
+        * Share snapshots or even copy snapshots to a different AWS region (Virginia to Tokyo)

     * Easy and transparent Encryption
         * Encrypt data between EC2 instance and EBS inside Amazon networks without extra cost